tytydraco/yessleep/out/I_found_a_strange_painting_outside_of_my_apartment_door.md

 Then there are the bad news.

-Several similar paintings have been delivered to various people at irregular  over the last few decades.
+Several similar paintings have been delivered to various people at irregular intervals over the last few decades.

 Annah McKenzie, age 20 received one in 1974.
 She went missing shortly afterwards, and was never found.